 Do you know how to distinguish genuine leather?
 Japanese import tariff on leather and leather goods is very high in order to protect domestic industry.
 When I worked as a customs inspector, it was important and also difficult to distinguish genuine and artificial leather declared to customs.
 Some of you may say “I can tell by the smell,” but that’s not correct.
 The smell generally believed as leather smell comes mainly from oil used at the final process.
 Some genuine leather doesn’t have the smell.

-Even now, I have exposure to leather, and what I always think about is “how thick cowhide is, compared with our skin.”
-The average thickness of cowhide is about 5 mm; that of ours only about 1 mm, which is said to be one of the big factors that separate human from animals.
-Our skin is so thin and delicate, not fully covered with hair, and so, we can get much more information than animals.
+Do you know how thick cowhide is, compared with our skin?
+The average thickness of cowhide is about 5 mm; that of ours only about 1 mm.
+I think this difference would be one of the big factors that separate human from animals.
+Our skin is so thin and delicate, not fully covered with hair.
+Due to this delicacy, we can get much more information than animals.
 According to a recent survey, our skin can sense light, sound, and even smell.
 In other words, it’s like high-performance interface connecting us with the outside world.
 In order to record, manage, and process such a huge amount of information, our brain is developing much more than animals.

 He is travelling around the world.
 His passion is to explain Japan to the world, from the unique viewpoint accumulated through his career: overseas posting, MBA holder, former official of the Ministry of Finance.